Karphi Revisited Excavation Project: Exploring a Post-Crisis City

 Exploring the mountaintops

-This website introduces and documents a research and public engagement project by an international research team taking place from 2021 onwards at the ancient town of Karphi, Lasithi, Crete.
-The site was first excavated in 1937-9 and was excavated again in 2008 by the present research team director, Saro Wallace.
+This website introduces and documents the history of a research and public engagement project by an international archaeological research team, sponsored and supported by leading academic institutions.
+The project uses permissions from the Hellenic Ministry of Culture and Sport and operates and publishes in archaeology's international peer-reviewed academic and professional environment.
+This is centred at the ancient town of Karphi, Lasithi, Crete.
+The site was first excavated in 1937-9 and was excavated again in 2008, with results published in 2012, then in full in 2020, by the present research team director, Saro Wallace.

-Our site, the core version of which will be permanently based on this independent platform, since our research sponsors currently vary, presents the background of work at the site and the potential for future discoveries.
+This independently hosted website authored by the project co-directors presents the background of work at the site and the potential for future discoveries.

-The site warmly invites your interest and participation in our work.
+We warmly invite your interest and participation in our work.

-The two co-directors from 2023 are Dr Saro Wallace (currently Senior Research Fellow of the Gerda Henkel Foundation, Germany 2021-24) and Professor Krzysztof Nowicki (State Professor of the Academy of Sciences Warsaw, Member of the Polish Institute of Archaeology at Athens and Director of Record for the 5-year program applied for in 2023.
-Research at the site and our involvement has a long history (reaching back to 1987) with many different sponsors and funders.
-We and other scholars have extensively published and presented aspects of evidence from the site and its finds (currently stored in the Museum of Heraklion) in peer-reviewed publications and lectures since the 1990s, following fundamental publications in 1938 and 1960.
+The co-directors of the research are Dr Saro Wallace, UK (Senior Research Fellow of the Gerda Henkel Foundation, Germany 2021-24) and Professor Krzysztof Nowicki, Poland (State Professor of the Academy of Sciences Warsaw.
+A 5-year research program was applied for and granted in 2023.
+Both research at the site generally, and our involvement in research there have a long history, with many different sponsors and funders.
+We and other scholars have extensively published and presented aspects of evidence from the site and its finds (currently stored in the Museum of Heraklion) in peer-reviewed publications and lectures since the 1990s, building on the publication of reports on the first excavations at the site in 1938 and 1960.

-John Pendlebury's finds from Karphi, including bronze and iron objects and the striking clay goddess figurines, are displayed in the Heraklion Museum...
+John Pendlebury's finds from Karphi, including bronze and iron objects and the striking clay goddess figurines, are currently displayed in the Archaeological Museum of Heraklion...

 These stands and tubes were probably used to support vessel lamps and/or vessels containing liquid offerings in cult settings, and are also known from settlements contemporary with Karphi which have been excavated more recently.
 They form part of a new 'town cult' set of cultural materials and behaviours appearing across Crete post-1200 BC.